-The last (seventh) section contains the scanned copies of the Letter of Intent duly signed by all CESAR partners.
+The last (seventh) section contains the scanned copies of the Letter of Intent duly signed by all CESAR partners and a list of already running CESAR META-SHARE centres/nodes.

-2. Sustainability of the META-SHARE infrastructure
+2 Sustainability of the META-SHARE infrastructure

 META-SHARE infrastructure relies on the operation of interlinked META-SHARE nodes that are distributed and autonomously maintained by the participating institutions.
-With the descriptions below CESAR guarantees the maintenance and the sustainability of META-SHARE infrastructures for the proposed years.
+With the descriptions below CESAR guarantees the maintenance and the sustainability of META-SHARE infrastructures for the proposed years and for countries involved in CESAR project.

-2.1 META-CENTREs and META-NODEs
+2.1 CESAR META-CENTREs and META-NODEs